Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: State of the Art in Cell-Free ISAC

-Reference~\cite{Mao2023} presents a beamforming design for a multi-user, single-target CF-ISAC system under CSI errors.
-The beamforming problem is formulated as a sensing beampattern matching MSE minimization, subject to power budget constraints at the APs and user rate requirements.
-With lower bound user rates over the imperfect CSI, a successive convex approximation (SCA)-based algorithm is proposed.
-For a single-target CF-ISAC system, references~\cite{Demirhan2023, demirhan2024cellfree} propose a max-min fairness joint beamforming design.
+{Reference~{~\cite{Mao2023}} presents a beamforming design for a multi-user, single-target CF-ISAC system under CSI errors.
+The beamforming problem is formulated as an MSE minimization problem for sensing beampattern matching, subject to power budget constraints at the APs and user rate requirements.
+Given lower-bound user rates under imperfect CSI, a successive convex approximation (SCA)-based algorithm is proposed.
+For a single-target CF-ISAC system, references~{\cite{Demirhan2023, demirhan2024cellfree}} propose a max-min fairness joint beamforming design.
 The approach utilizes two benchmarks: communication-prioritized sensing beamforming and sensing-prioritized communication beamforming, to balance performance between communication and sensing tasks.
-In~\cite{Huang2022Coordinated}, a coordinated power control scheme is investigated for CF-ISAC transmitters.
-The objective is to minimize the total transmit power of the APs while meeting the minimum communication SINR for users and the maximum Cram\'{e}r-Rao lower bound (CRLB) for target location estimation.
-Two efficient algorithms based on semidefinite relaxation (SDR) and CRLB approximation are proposed.
+In~{\cite{Wang2023}}, a hybrid beamforming architecture for a multi-user, multi-target cooperative CF dual-function radar-communication network is investigated.
+The hybrid beamforming at the APs is designed to maximize the weighted communication sum rate while satisfying the MSE constraint on the beampattern gain for radar sensing.
+This is achieved through a semi-distributed approach using an alternating optimization (AO) algorithm.}

+{For a multi-user, multi-target CF-ISAC system, reference~{\cite{Mao2024}} provides transmit beamforming designs to accommodate ISAC, communication-only, and sensing-only scenarios.
+Three different solutions are presented via the Lagrangian dual transform, the quadratic fractional transform technique, the block coordinate descent (BCD) method, and the SCA method.
+In~{\cite{Silva2023}}, a transmit beamforming design for a single-target, multi-user CF-ISAC system is presented, where a user acts as an adversary attempting to infer the target's position.
+To overcome this, an expectation-maximization algorithm is employed to estimate the transmitted signal, which is subsequently used to generate replicas of the transmit beampattern for each AP.
+In~{\cite{zargari2024CFISAC}}, a new efficient and low-complexity beamforming design for CF-ISAC networks is proposed.
+The proposed algorithm leverages the augmented Lagrangian model-based Riemannian manifold optimization technique to maximize the communication sum rate while satisfying sensing beampattern gains of multiple targets, and per-AP transmit power constraints.}